 North Carolina online casino gambling is not legal.
-Real-money online casino games can’t be played legally in North Carolina and there is minimal interest from lawmakers to authorize the games.
+Real-money online casino games can’t be played legally under North Carolina law, and there is minimal interest from lawmakers to authorize the games.

 Excluding the two casinos on sovereign Native American lands, North Carolina has no in-person gaming facilities.
 It is one of the few remaining states without any commercial casinos, horse tracks, slot parlors or similar entities.
 Real-money online casino games have been tough sells even in states with brick-and-mortar casinos, making it that much harder to achieve in North Carolina.